Stigant/Starbucks-Project/Starbucks Blog Post.md

-The poor fit towards the end is likely due, at least in part, to fewer people being offered the such large max rewards.
+The poor fit towards the end is likely due, at least in part, to fewer people being offered such large max rewards.

 <h2> P_testing Offer Effectiveness </h2>